 There are a lot of factors to consider when choosing the best camera for livestreaming church.
 We hope this comprehensive guide helped you narrow down your options.

-Livestreaming church services is not only a game changer for churches but for the people they reach.
-Remember that life doesn’t go back to “normal” from here on out.
+Church live streaming is not only a game changer for you as a church, but also for the people you reach.
 People are continuing to embrace technology and creative ways to communicate.
+So high quality camera features and image quality vital!

 What camera have you found to be best for live streaming your church services?
 Let us know in the comments below.